Jolo Group of Volcanoes: Physical features

 The highest point in the island is Mount Tumatangas with an elevation of 811 m asl.
 Bud Dajo has an elevation of 620 m asl.

-Guimba, Matanding, and Sungal, are some other volcanic cones near Bud Dajo.
-Four crater lakes are located on the island: Lake Seit, Lake Panamao and Lake Timpuak and Sani Crater Lake.
+Guimba, Matanding, and Sungal are some other volcanic cones near Bud Dajo.
+Four crater lakes are located on the island: Lake Seit, Lake Panamao, Lake Timpuak and Sani Crater Lake.
 Solfataric activity is found at Seit Lake.

 Volcanic activity

 On January 4, 1641, a volcanic eruption covered much of Mindanao in darkness and sent showers of ash as far as Cebu and Panay.
-It was reported at the time as being from a small island "opposite the main river of Jolo" and the only possible source of eruption in Jolo is Mount Dakula near Lake Panamao.
-From recent studies, the eruption was finally attributed to Mount Parker in South Cotabato.
+It was reported at the time as being from a small island "opposite the main river of Jolo"; the only possible source of eruption in Jolo is Mount Dakula, near Lake Panamao.
+From recent studies, the eruption was finally attributed to Mount Parker, in South Cotabato.

 A tsunami occurred in 1897, believed to have been caused by a local submarine eruption on September 21, 1897.
-It is possible this eruption was centered at Lake Seit, a volcanic maar with still active solfatara.
+It is possible that this eruption was centered at Lake Seit, a volcanic maar with still active solfatara.

-Volcanoes in the Jolo Group are young and considered active on the probable eruptions above.
+Volcanoes in the Jolo Group are young, and considered active on the basis of the probable eruptions detailed above.

 Geology

-Rock types are predominantly basalt and andesite.
+Local rock types are predominantly basalt and andesite.

-Jolo Group is part of the Sulu Volcanic Arc, one of the two northeastern arms of the Sunda Plate which is in collision with the Philippine Mobile Belt.
+All volcanos in the Philippines are part of the Pacific ring of fire.
+The Jolo Group is part of the Sulu Volcanic Arc, one of the two northeastern arms of the Sunda Plate, which is in collision with the Philippine Mobile Belt.
 It is an area of frequent earthquakes and volcanic activity.

 Like most volcanos in the former Sultanate of Sulu, the group is little studied scientifically.

-All volcanos in the Philippines are part of the Pacific ring of fire.

-Political

-Because of aggravated political unrest, kidnappings of foreigners in 2009, and fighting between political independence and government forces, visitors are strongly recommended to keep away from the Jolo islands.